-Travel nurse jobs in nursing compact states offer incredible flexibility by allowing nurses to practice across state lines with one multistate license.
+An RN license in one of the nursing compact states offers incredible flexibility by allowing nurses to practice across state lines with one multi-state license.

-Registered Nurses can obtain a compact (multi state) nursing licensure if he/she:
+Registered Nurses can obtain a compact (multi state) nursing license if they:

-- Legally resides in a NLC state.
-See list of compact nursing states below.
+- Legally reside in a NLC state See list of compact nursing states above.

-- Declare a NLC state as your primary state of residency.
+- Declare an NLC state as their primary state of residency

-- Meet the licensure requirements in your home state.
+- Meet the licensure requirements in their home state

 What is the Nurse Licensure Compact?

 Designed by the National Council of the State Boards of Nursing (NCSBN) with the objective to remove regulatory obstacles and increase access to safe nursing care, The RN and LPN/VN Nurse Licensure Compact was established more than a decade ago.
 The NCSBN currently recognizes 25 Nurse Licensure Compact States; with additional states pending legislation.
 Nurses with a compact nursing license may practice both physically and/or electronically through a streamlined process without additional applications or fees across NLC state lines.

 Quick Facts about Travel Nurse Jobs in Compact Nursing States